abhi-bit/erlang-dtrace-scripts/README.md

 Overtime, I’ll keep pushing relevant D scripts in here.
 (Would also create another repo for capturing similar stuff using SystemTap on Linux)

+Note: DTrace is currently supported on Mac, NetBSD/OpenBSD and Solaris platform